-I planted twenty acres of apricots, thirty acres of grapes, a grove of orange trees, and even alfalfa.
+I planted twenty acres of apricots, thirty acres of grapes, a grove of orange trees and even alfalfa.
 The heat of the desert makes fruits ripen earlier than fruits grown in cooler climates.
 For my plants to grow, I needed water.
-The only good source of water was the Whitewater River, but it went underground before it reached my property.
+The only good year-round source of water was the Whitewater River but it went underground before it reached my property.
 No problem!
 I had an eight-mile-long, stone-lined irrigation ditch built to bring water to my lands.

 With three partners, I established the Palm Valley Land and Water Company in 1887.
-We auctioned off 137 parcels of land worth \$50,000.
-New settlers moved to Palm Valley, and these new settlers began to plant fruit orchards and vineyards.
-In 1893 there was a record rainfall that washed out the irrigation ditch.
-We rebuilt the irrigation ditch, but after eleven years of drought, my dream of a desert oasis disappeared.
+On November 1st, we auctioned off 137 parcels of land worth \$50,000.
+New settlers moved to the subdivision named Palm Valley, and these new settlers began to plant fruit orchards and vineyards.
+In 1893 there was a record rainfall that washed out the irrigation ditch that provided water.
+We rebuilt the irrigation ditch, but eleven years of drought followed and my dream of a desert oasis disappeared.